modelia/tracea/4-sysml-json-transformer/sysml_id_allocation_bug/README.md

 ## Temporal solution

-The "connectByName" branch of JSonTransformer overpass this issue by referencing target (and source) elements of ConnectionUsage with their name instead of their identifier.
+The [`connectByName`](https://github.com/ebatot/TraceaingJson/tree/connectByName) branch of [`JSonTransformer`](https://github.com/ebatot/TraceaingJson) overpass this issue by referencing target (and source) elements of ConnectionUsage with their name instead of their identifier.

 __*Very risky / unexpected behavior to be expected*__